DHFS Leadership Institute

 The University offers certificate programs through Career Smart.
 These sessions include Management Essentials, Managing Beyond the Basics, and Essentials for Developing Excellence.

 A maximum credit of two hours will be awarded for each completed session of the Career Smart Curriculum.
-A completed Leadership Credit Request Form is required to receive credit.
+A completed Leadership Credit Form is required to receive credit.

 Can I obtain leadership credit for presentations that occur during monthly supervisors meetings?